-1. Slice the fish fillets into pieces about 2×1 inches.
+1. Season fish with some salt to taste and squeezed 1 calamansi.
+Slice the fish fillets into pieces about 2×1 inches.
 Dredge the pieces in cornstarch and allow to dry slightly on waxed paper.
-Mix together the flour, egg, water and salt to make a batter.
-Set aside.

-2. Make the Sweet and Sour Sauce: In a separate small pot, dissolve the brown sugar in the vinegar over medium heat.
-Stir together the cornstarch and water and add it to the pot.
-Stir well.
-Add the pineapple, carrot, sweet pickles, sesame oil, peppers and tomato wedges.
+5. Add the pineapple, carrot, sweet pickles, sesame oil, peppers and onion wedges.
 Cook for 3-5 minutes until the sauce is clear and not cloudy.
 Set the sauce aside.

 You may also try our: